Soulphur0/ElytraAeronautics/README.md

 When using Elytra Aeronautics with default settings, flight speed can reach 250 blocks/second when travelling parallel to the horizon, and 500 blocks/seconds when flying at a 45° angle.
 At horizontal speed it would take 1:27 minutes to travel that distance, and at maximum speed, it would just take 43 seconds to reach the mansion.

 Remember, this is using default settings, maximum flight speed can be increased or decreased.

-## Integration
-- [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) (3.0.1 or higher) -> required to access config screen.
-- [ClothConfig](https://www.curseforge.com/minecraft/mc-mods/cloth-config) (0.6.0 or higher) -> required to build config screen.

-(Expect ModMenu not being a mandatory requirement for accesing the config screen in a future version)

-## Compatibility
-- Right now there were no compatibility issues found, the mod is still pretty new so, if you find any issue, please let me know.

-## Future development
-- Expect the mod to be ported to future versions.
-- Expansion updates are planned but I don't have that much time, so those might take longer to be released.
-Some planned features include: more cloud customization, an altimeter item (for those who play with no clouds), and new sky effects.

-## F.A.Q.

-___Will this ever be ported to Forge?___

-Nope, sorry I don't work with Forge and most likely never will.

-___Can I port it to Forge?___

-Yes, you can, but you have to respect the mod's license and credit the original work.

-___Will this mod be ever ported to an older version?___

-Right now, I can **almost** assure you that I won't, **but**, if I see a lot of people requesting it, I might make a single version for each of the most requested older MC versions.
-## Contact
-- If any issue is found is preferable to report it via the "Issues" section in the mod's GitHub repository.
-- You can also join the mod's [discord server](https://discord.gg/58C3qZsSHk), but be aware the server is very WIP, and I am not very active lately.

-## Support

-You can support me by simply downloading the mod and sharing it with friends!